SYalouz/ILLUSTRATION_JUPYTER_NOTEBOOK/paper.md

 ---
 Title:
-'Quant_N_Body: an exact diagonalization python package for quantum chemistry and many-body Hamiltonians'
+'QuantNBody: an exact diagonalization python package for quantum chemistry and many-body Hamiltonians'
 tags:
   - Python
   - quantum physics and chemistry